-Several physicians are associated with the Sports Medicine program and provide on-site coverage for athletic events and early evaluation of new injuries.
+Several physicians are associated with the Sports Medicine program.

 Dr. Donnelly is a native of San Francisco.
 After obtaining his bachelor's degree in biology from Santa Clara University, he received his medical degree from Saint Louis University School of Medicine in Missouri.
 He then completed a surgical internship and residency in orthopedic surgery at St. Mary's Medical Center in San Francisco.

 Dr. Donnelly is a diplomate of the American Board of Orthopaedic Surgery with added subspecialty board certification in orthopedic sports medicine.
 He is a fellow of the American Academy of Orthopaedic Surgeons and a member of the California Orthopaedic Association.